Originate/OriginateTheme/README.md

 With this, you have an application specific abstraction on top of the  underlying JSON theme file.

 # License
-OriginateUI is available under the MIT license.
+OriginateTheme is available under the MIT license.
 See the LICENSE file for more info.